Menu

 • are unable to due to cognitive impairment or disability

 Limited social interactions or isolation from family and friends, combined with a victim's reluctance to speak up, may allow abuse to go unnoticed.
-Sometimes family, friends and other caregivers remain bystanders who suspect that an older person may be the victim of abuse or neglect but don't take any action because they...
+Family, friends and other caregivers sometimes remain bystanders who suspect that an older person may be the victim of abuse or neglect but do not take any action because they:

-• don't know who they can talk to
+• do not know who they can talk to

 • are afraid to interfere in family relationships or jeopardize their employment

-• don't know if anything can be done
+• do not know if anything can be done

 Taking Action

-Sometimes people assume that older adults are not mentally competent because they have certain physical or mental limitations, so it is important to consider first whether the older person is capable of making their own choices.
+Sometimes, people assume that older adults are not mentally competent.
+This could be because of certain physical or mental limitations.
+However, it is important to consider first whether the older person is capable of making their own choices.
 The goal of helping a victim of abuse is to leave them with more power, not less.

 Different options are appropriate for different forms and stages of abuse.
 Your help could be anything from just listening, to getting the older adult's permission to involve others.